Headshot of Jackee

 & Co-Founder

 Jackee has 13 years of experience in applied conservation biology for a variety of northern CA and western species, as well as training for assessing and handling special status species, such as mesocarnivores, tortoises, shorebirds, and marine mammals.
-She holds two degrees from California Polytechnic University at Humboldt, a B.S. in Wildlife Conservation and Management and a B.S. in Archaeology.
+She holds two degrees from Cal Poly Humboldt, a B.S. in Wildlife Conservation and Management and a B.S. in Archaeology.
 Her career has involved research in wildlife demography, habitat selection, energetics, and disease ecology for the public and private sector, as well as habitat restoration, environmental compliance, and backcountry guiding.
 She now is the Executive Director of Cannabis for Conservation, a nonprofit establishing environmental conservation and research programs in cannabis-impacted landscapes, and liaising regulatory agencies and rural landowners around the common value of conservation.
 Jackee is an avid horseback rider and backcountry packer, backpacker, skiier, and traveler.

 JANELLE CHOJNACKI